Blake Lawrie: 2021

 On 5 July 2021, Lawrie was fined $20,000 by the NRL and suspended for one game after breaching the game's COVID-19 biosecurity protocols when he attended a party along with 12 other St. George Illawarra players at Paul Vaughan's property.

 On 17 August, it was announced that Lawrie would be ruled out indefinitely with a broken hand which he sustained in the club's loss against Penrith.

 Lawrie played a total of 21 matches for St. George Illawarra in the 2021 NRL season as the club finished 11th on the table and missed out on the finals.

 2022

 On 29 May, Lawrie scored his first NRL try after 91 NRL appearances in their round 12 34–24 win against Canterbury-Bankstown at Belmore Sports Ground.

 Lawrie played 24 games for the club throughout the year as they finished 10th on the table and missed the finals.

 2023

 Lawrie would play a total of 22 games for St. George Illawarra in the 2023 NRL season as they finished 16th on the table.

 2024

 Lawrie made 20 appearances for St. George Illawarra in the 2024 NRL season as the club finished 11th on the table.

 2025

 Lawrie played 15 matches for St. George Illawarra in the 2025 NRL season.
 On 28 September, Lawrie played in St. George Illawarra's 30-12 NSW Cup Grand Final loss to New Zealand.

+2026

+On 30 August, St. George Illawarra announced that Lawrie would depart the club at the end of the season.

+On 11 September 2026 it was reported that he had signed for York Knights in the Super League on a 2-year deal.